UniMath/agda-unimath/src/elementary-number-theory/minimum-natural-numbers.lagda.md

+---
-# Minimum on the natural numbers
+title: Minimum on the natural numbers
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}